-Businesses need people who can speak to groups, either to introduce products, or to make group sales pitches.
+Businesses need people who can speak to groups, either to introduce products or to make group sales pitches.
 There are also plenty of opportunities available in the digital world.
 For example, there are very likely to be opportunities working as a speaker for videos.
-Those videos can either be stand-alone productions, or part of a website or sales presentation.

-Still another possibility are bed-and-breakfast facilities.
-These properties generally provide accommodations with limited food options – primarily breakfast.
-But they may be open to providing scrumptious baked goods for their guests throughout the course of the day.
+Still another possibility is bed-and-breakfast facilities.
 Though it may not constitute a meal, it will provide quick nourishment for guests who are on-the-fly, and on their way out to local attractions.

 If you want to get really ambitious, you can start an online baked goods product line.
 Everyone loves baked goods, but since so few people actually do any baking anymore, the market is wide open.
 This is especially true for items that are novel or quick, such as cookies, cupcakes, and muffins.